Tom0809/sql-data-warehouse-project/README.md

 ## 🌟 About Me

 Hi there!
-I'm **Huaxi Zeng**.
-I’m UBC student major in statistics and exploring SQL and enjoy with data!
+I'm **Huaxi Zeng**, a UBC Statistics student interested in data analytics, business intelligence, and data engineering.
+I enjoy working with SQL, Tableau, and data visualization to transform raw data into clear, actionable business insights.